TWA Flight Center: Development

-In 1955, the Port of New York Authority announced a $60 million master plan for Idlewild Airport.
-Major airlines at the airport, including TWA (which by then had been renamed Trans World Airlines) would build their own terminals.
+In February 1955, the Port of New York Authority announced a master plan to renovate Idlewild Airport.
+Major airlines at the airport, including TWA (renamed Trans World Airlines in 1950) would build their own terminals.
 Smaller airlines would be served from a central terminal, the International Arrivals Building.
-When the locations of each airline's terminal were announced, TWA and Pan Am were assigned spots flanking the International Airlines Building.
-TWA's hangar was on the opposite side of its assigned lot.
-Under the leadership of TWA president Ralph S. Damon, TWA hired Eero Saarinen and his Detroit-based firm to design the TWA Flight Center.
-Even though Saarinen's firm was simultaneously working on 15 other projects, he agreed to take the commission.
-A writer for Interiors magazine described TWA as having "vision and confidence" for the project.
+When the locations of each airline's terminal were announced, TWA and Pan Am were assigned spots flanking the International Arrivals Building.
+The site assigned to TWA was not its first choice for a terminal of Idlewild, and TWA's hangar was on the opposite side of its assigned lot.